MartinThoma/MartinThoma.github.io/_posts/2016-03-15-paid-reviews.md

 Martin Thoma
 ```

-One shady businesses I found so far is `packtpub.com`.
+One shady business I found so far is `packtpub.com`.
 They contacted me more
 than once and wanted me to work for free.